Andysu7117/JustChitChat/README.md

 # JustChitChat

-Welcome to JustChitChat the place to go to Just Chit Chat with your friends.
+Welcome to JustChitChat we are Revolutionizing the way we connect!
+Dive into a world where conversations flow seamlessly, whether you're catching up with old friends or making new ones.
+Experience messaging that's intuitive, fun, and designed with you in mind.
+Don't just chat, JustChitChat!

 ## Getting Started